DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 For brevity, wallet authentication information is omitted in the request bodies below.
 This template will be used to implement wallet auth: https://github.com/NoahSaso/cloudflare-worker-cosmos-auth

+All references to a wallet (i.e. `contributor` and `rater` keys) are public keys.
+This system is not aware of chain addresses at all, as they are derivations of the public key.

 ### `POST /:dao`

 Create a survey for the DAO, if one is not already active (active determined by the `ratingsCloseAt` date being in the future).